 Innocent Venus.
 Jin.
 Turns out he hated his best buddy and former squadmate all along.

 Soul Eater had a mole murder Buttatake Joe, and they made a bit of a whodunnit out of it.
-It's set up to make us think that Doctor Stein had done it, but the several Genre Savvy characters, decided to have him investigate.
+It's set up to make us think that Doctor Stein had done it, but several characters decided to have him investigate.
 He finds Justin Law, the youngest and most innocent-looking of the death scythes, is actually working for an Ax-Crazy human collector...and isn't that sane himself.

 There's also Crona, whose actions under Medusa's orders were the cause of BJ being in Death City in the first place.